-The City of Defiance's public water system treats the water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
-The potential for water quality impacts can be further decreased by implementing measures to protect the Maumee River.
+The City of Defiance's Public Water System treats water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
+The potential and quantity of raw water contamination can and should be addressed by implementing measures to protect the Maumee River.
 More detailed information is provided in the City of Defiance's Drinking Water Source Assessment Report.
 Requests for a copy of the 21 page report must be made in writing to the City of Defiance Water Superintendent.
 The City of Defiance is currently working with the Upper-Maumee Watershed Partnership, which is a group of local agencies, businesses and citizens concerned about protecting the environment and our source of drinking water.
 If you are interested in participating or just learning more, contact the Defiance Water Plant at 419-782-1886, or Jason Roehrig at the Defiance County Soil and Water Conservation District Office at 419-782-8751.